 In other words, if you run an ad promoting a tool for building a website easily and quickly, then your landing page has to show it.

 Of course, when you’re creating your landing pages, you can use any of the templates provided by Leadpages.net or Unbounce.
 But, make sure that it allows you to add your own content. so you can provide immense value to your visitors.

 Here’s an excerpt, from Wordstream, on how to make your landing page high-converting:

 Additionally, write your ad copy to provide answers to some of your users’ questions, even before you ask them to opt-in or buy your product.

-As a rule of thumb, you should never ask your AdWords leads to buy your product right on the landing page.
+As a rule of thumb, you should never ask your Ads leads to buy your product right on the landing page.
 Google recommends that you focus on these 4 important tips:

-The landing page has a compelling headline, great match type keywords, showcases the benefits with bullet points and has significant visual appeal, which is actually the free giveaway video.
-Finally, it has a well-situated opt-in form that’s great for lead capture.
+A landing page should have a compelling headline, great match type keywords, showcase the benefits with bullet points and have significant visual appeal.
+Here are some tips:

 1).
 Create an irresistible offer: In his book, The Irresistible Offer, Mark Joyner says that your customer is going to give you 3 seconds to make the sale.
 The question is: what are you going to say in those 3 seconds?